3.4 Pipeline Tasks

 Displaying output from wf3cte in a Jupyter Notebook

-When calling wf3cte from a Jupyter notebook, informational text output from the underlying wf3cte.e program will be passed through print as the calibration runs by default, and show up in the user’s cell.
+When calling wf3cte from a Jupyter notebook, informational text output from the underlying wf3cte.e program will be passed through print as the calibration runs by default, and show up in the user’s cell output.
 This behavior can be customized by passing your own function as the log_func keyword argument to wf3cte.
-As output is read from the underlying program, the wf3cte Python wrapper will call log_func with the contents of each line (print is an obvious choice for a log function, but this also provides a way to connect wf3cte to the Python logging system by passing the logging.debug function or similar).
+As output is read from the underlying program, the wf3cte Python wrapper will call log_func with the contents of each line (this provides a way to connect wf3cte to the Python logging system by passing the logging.debug function or similar).

 If log_func=None is passed, informational text output from the underlying program will be ignored, but the program’s exit code will still be checked for successful completion.